-Reference should be made to the Company's significant accounting policies contained in Note 2 of the Company's consolidated financial statements for the year ended December 31, 2015.
+Reference should be made to the Company's significant accounting policies contained in Note 2 of the Company's condensed consolidated interim financial statements for the three month ended March 31, 2016.
 These accounting policies can have a significant impact on the financial performance and financial position of the Company.